Ocala Forest Lakes

 Ocala forest lakes bass fishing for most is not a big deal, but in the Ocala National Forest with two of Florida’s top lakes for trophy bass.
 Lake George and Lake Kerr as well as dozens of smaller lakes to have fun in it becomes big to everyone that fishes in Ocala.

-Deep in the heart of central Florida, away from the bustle of Disney World and other attractions, nested among the retirement region of Ocala National Forest.
-Sitting between two rivers, the mighty St. Johns River on the eastern coast and the Ocklawaha River on the west, the Ocala National forest is the southern most national forest in the continental Unites States east of the Mississippi River.
+Deep in the heart of central Florida, away from the bustle of Disney World and other attractions, nestled among the retirement region of Ocala National Forest.
+Sitting between two rivers, the mighty St. Johns River on the eastern coast and the Ocklawaha River on the west, the Ocala National Forest is the southernmost national forest in the continental Unites States east of the Mississippi River.
 It is also the last major Sand Pine community left in Florida.

 About Ocala forest lakes

-The hundreds of Ocala forest lakes and grassy ponds provide some of the state’s best opportunities, but world renowned Rodman Reservoir still the best bet for trophy bass fishing in the area.
+The hundreds of Ocala forest lakes and grassy ponds provide some of the state’s best opportunities, but world-renowned Rodman Reservoir still the best bet for trophy bass fishing in the area.
 The Cross Florida Greenways system also runs through the area, as well as the Florida Trail.
-Its one of the areas major tourist destinations, St. Augustine and Daytona Beach have made it a favorite vacation spot for tourist.
-Major commercial attractions like Silver Springs, Disney World/Orlando Attractions, Busch Gardens, Kennedy Space Center and are within a few hours drive from the Ocala National Forest, contributing to its popularity as a vacation spot.
+It’s one of the area’s major tourist destinations, St. Augustine and Daytona Beach have made it a favorite vacation spot for tourists.
+Major commercial attractions like Silver Springs, Disney World/Orlando Attractions, Busch Gardens, Kennedy Space Center and are within a few hour’s drive from the Ocala National Forest, contributing to its popularity as a vacation spot.